temitayocharles/stack-to-k8s/labs/02-ecommerce-basics.md

 ## 🏭 Production vs lab: what changes in real life?

 Before diving into debugging, let's see how **Lab 2's simplified multi-tier deployment** compares to **real-world production e-commerce systems**.
 This lab focuses on core concepts (service discovery, StatefulSets, persistence), but production adds critical layers for data integrity, security, and performance.

+Note: Lab 2 deploys MongoDB for the database, while the PostgreSQL StatefulSet example below is illustrative to teach StatefulSet fundamentals and production hardening patterns.

 ---